 While managing finances is ultimately a family’s own responsibility, we are happy to assist families in making Redeemer Classical within reach for them.
 Indiana offers families a $1,000 per year, per child state income tax deduction for private schooling expenses.
 Families can also receive a tax credit for 10% of tuition expenses, up to $500.

 We also encourage families to discuss private sponsorship of their children with family members such as grandparents, their churches, and friends who are business leaders and philanthropists.
 We will enthusiastically explain our model and its merits to all such contributors to education excellence in Fort Wayne.
-We are also working with donors to establish private scholarships.
+We also offer limited private scholarships.

-We are in the process of becoming accredited, which will give RCS families access to the state’s tax-credit scholarship program, a school choice initiative funded entirely by private donations instead of taxpayer funds.
+We are slated to be accredited by summer 2019, which will give RCS families access to the state’s tax-credit scholarship program, a school choice initiative funded entirely by private donations instead of taxpayer funds.
 We anticipate this will be available to families in the 2019-20 school year.

 For the 2018-19 school year, our tuition rates are $4,000 per student for students in half-day Form A and Form B, and $5,500 per student for students in full-day Forms 1, 2, 3, and 4 if tuition is paid in full before the school year begins.
 These rates are at approximately the local and state average for private schools.